 As you heard in the Demos, the Clavinova contains many built-in recordings.
 But there's more.
-Call up the Song Open (PRESET) display.
+On the CVP-203, check out the included disk; on the CVP-205 or 203, call up the Song Open (PRESET) display.
 And there's an even greater wealth of song material you can enjoy with your Clavinova - in commercially available software.